live4thamuzik/ArchL4TM/README.md

-# Arch L4TM
+# ArchL4TM

 This is a semi-interactive Arch Linux minimal installation bash script.

 The script will install Arch Linux on EFI systems with minimal config and packages using LVM, LUKS and ext4. (no swap)

 # Configuration
-  # Drive layout: (these can be modified in the script before running as needed. see lines 78-101)
+  # Drive layout:
-  - Partition 1 - EFI
+  - Partition 1 - EFI (mounted to /boot/EFI)
   - Partition 2 - boot (GRUB is installed here)
   - Partition 3 - LVM "volgroup0"
   - lv_root